daniel-rhoades/hippo-provisioning-template/README.md

 The entire solution as outlined in the architecture is provisioned by simply running:

 ```
-$ ansible-playbook hippo-provision.yml --extra-vars '@myenv.json' --private-key=<my-ssh-key> -u ubuntu
+$ ansible-playbook provision-aws.yml --private-key=<ssh-key-location> -u ubuntu -vvvv -e ssh_key_name=<iam-ssh-key-name> -e my_route53_zone=<domain-name>
 ```

 The `--private key` is the file location of private SSH key (the PEM file) you got from AWS.
 The user is the default user for the AWS image you are using, by default this is Ubuntu, so the user is "ubuntu".
-The `myenv.json` file is a JSON file you create to hold your custom Ansible variables, alternatively you can just pass a JSON string, e.g. `--extra-vars '{"contentstore_database_name":"gogreen"}'`

 That's it, in around 45mins you will have a complete Hippo production setup in your AWS account.
 By far the longest period of provisioning the database taking around 80% of the overall time.